 Bleeding Gums

-One of the most common and noticeable signs of gum disease is bleeding gums.
-Many assume it’s normal for your gums to bleed slightly during brushing or flossing.
-However, this is actually an early warning sign of gum inflammation, known as gingivitis.
-Healthy gums should not bleed from regular brushing or flossing.
-If you find blood on your toothbrush or in the sink after cleaning your teeth, it may be time to schedule a dental check-up.
+However, constant bleeding is actually an early warning sign of gum inflammation, or gingivitis.
+Healthy gums shouldn’t bleed from regular brushing and flossing.
+If you find blood on your toothbrush or in the sink after cleaning your teeth every time, it’s time to schedule a checkup.

 Red, Swollen, or Tender Gums